HafizHilmy/SOFCoursework1/courseworkA.md

 Student ID : 4240176

 ## **Document Introduction**
 The purpose of this document is to provide a detailed description of an Email Client System.
 It explains the features and functionality of the email system, what the system will do, the constraints of the system and how the system works in homes.
+Diagrams are also provide to explain further details on the system.

 ## **System Overview**
 The Email System will allow users to manage and access their emails with ease while allowing users to preview, save or delete the email after viewing.
 The system will allow communication between different users and allow rights of an email to different users.